yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 #### Tyk Developer Enterprise Portal License (Required)

 Tyk Developer Enterprise Portal License is required.
 It can be set up in `tyk-dev-portal.license` or through secret `global.secrets.useSecretName`.
-The secret should contain a key called DeveloperPortalLicense.
+The secret should contain a key called DevPortalLicense.

 ```yaml
 tyk-dev-portal: